-Taha is a Medical Doctor and the Founder & CEO of Child Awareness Project (CAP), a registered nonprofit organisation.
+Taha is a recent MD and the Founder & CEO of Child Awareness Project (CAP), an award-winning, youth-led nonprofit organisation.
 She completed her MD from Dalhousie University, Canada in May 2019.
-She will be pursuing Master of Public Health at Harvard University, with scholarship, in Fall 2019.
+She is currently pursuing Master of Public Health at Harvard University, on scholarship.

 She received the International Diana Award, in memory of the late Princess of Wales, & a Silver Medallion at the 2012 Pramerica Spirit of Community Awards, for founding CAP - formerly Search For Thamana.

-Taha was interviewed by the Former First Lady of the UK, Sarah Brown, as part of the #BetterAngels podcast series.
+Taha has been interviewed by the Former First Lady of the UK, Sarah Brown, as part of the #BetterAngels podcast series.

 Read more about Taha and get in touch with her at theCAPro.org/tahafkhan!